IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 8. Select and copy the **Log in with this token** string.

-    The steps to select and copy the value may differ by operating system, but for most, you can double-click the value and then right click and select **Copy**.
+    For most operating systems, double-click the value, then right-click and select **Copy**.

     ![](_attachments/SNOOCPLoginCommand2.png)